FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes of Special Meeting of Limerick City and County Council - 30 September 2014.md

 considerable number of estates not yet taken-in-charge and asked if funding could

-be provided for essential maintenance work.---
+be provided for essential maintenance work.
+---
 15

 The Motion was seconded by Councillor Daly and generally agreed.